-The rapid spread of the stink bug (BMSB) in North America and Canada – the pest feeds on up to 200 varieties of plant – is an invasion authorities in Australia and New Zealand are determined won’t be repeated in Oceania.
-This means shippers of cargo must ensure products destined for the two nations are delivered stink-bug free.
+The rapid spread of the brown marmorated stink bug (BMSB) is something authorities in Australia and New Zealand are determined won’t be repeated in Oceania.
+This means shippers must ensure their products destined for the two nations are delivered stink-bug free.

-Customers that don’t comply with the new regulations risk their products being turned away from port, delivered late – or not delivered at all.
-That’s why, with our partners, we’ve developed a range of global heat treatment and fumigation options to ensure products are delivered without contamination by stink bugs.
+Customers that don’t comply with regulations risk their products being turned away from port, delivered late – or not delivered at all.
+That’s why we’ve established heat and fumigation treatment facilities around the world to support your efforts in shipping products without contamination by stink bugs.

-“Capacity has been doubled since the last season,” explains Berikishvili.
-“We now have enough capacity to cater for demand from customers at Zeebrugge for stink bug treatment services.”
+“We have enough capacity to cater for demand from customers at Zeebrugge for stink bug treatment services,” explains Berikishvili.

-Zeebrugge isn’t the only European terminal to have new dedicated facilities for dealing with stink bugs.
-Captain Henrik Meyer, VP port and cargo operations, explains that stink bug treatment facilities are also very busy at Bremerhaven, Germany, Le Havre, France, and Santander, Spain.
+Zeebrugge isn’t the only European port to have dedicated facilities for dealing with stink bugs.
+Captain Henrik Meyer, senior manager quality, port, terminal and stevedoring, explains that there are also stink bug treatment facilities at Bremerhaven, Germany; Le Havre, France; and Santander, Spain.
 All of these facilities are run by third parties under the watchful eye of WW Ocean.

 Battling stink bugs in Baltimore

 Facilities for stink bug treatment have also been established in China.
-Cargo fumigation services are provided by third parties at terminals in Shanghai and Lianyungang and a heat treatment facility is also currently being tested at Shanghai.
-In total, fumigation facilities in China provide almost 30,000 square metres of treatment space for passenger cars, explains Paul Lam, VP, WW Solutions, China.
+Cargo fumigation services are provided by third parties at terminals in Shanghai and Lianyungang and a heat treatment facility has been opened in Shanghai.
+In total, fumigation facilities in China provide up to 30,000 square metres of treatment space for passenger cars, explains Paul Lam, VP, WW Solutions, China.